 Businesses will be able to claim the “Instant Asset Write-Off” for eligible assets costing up to $150,000.
 The threshold was previously $30,000.
 This measure will apply for eligible new or second-hand depreciating assets purchased & used from the Federal Government announcement to on or before 30 June 2020

-Businesses with annual aggregated turnover of below $500 million will be eligible.
+Businesses with an annual aggregated turnover of below $500 million will be eligible.

-Also, if your general small business pool written down value as at 30 June 2020 is below $150,000, the business can claim an immediate deduction for the balance of the pool.
+Also, if your general small business pool written down value as of 30 June 2020 is below $150,000, the business can claim an immediate deduction for the balance of the pool.

 Rather than claiming the depreciation on the assets over the effective life (which may be a number of years), businesses will be able to claim the entire cost of the eligible depreciating assets in the year of purchase and reduce the business tax liability.